vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/07/004_AtmA/01_ekayA_cha.md

 <details><summary>Griffith</summary>

-id
-7.4.1    With thine eleven teams, to aid our wishes, ye...
-7.4.1    With thine eleven teams, to aid our wishes, ye...
+With thine eleven teams, to aid our wishes, yea, with thy two- and-twenty teams, O Vāyu,
-Name: Comment, dtype: object
+With all thy three-and-thirty teams for drawing, here loose these teams, thou who art prompt to listen!
 </details>

 <details><summary>पदपाठः</summary>